 Instructions

-- Shape and chill crust: Roll dough into an 11-inch circle and press into a 9-inch tart pan.
-Chill for 1 hour or freeze for 30 minutes.
+- Roll and press into tart pan.
+Chill 1 hour or freeze 30 mins.

-- Finish and chill: Off the heat, stir in butter, lemon juice, and zest.
-Pour filling into the cooled crust.
-Press plastic wrap onto the surface and chill for at least 4 hours.
+- Stir in butter, lemon juice, and zest.
+Pour into crust.
+Chill 4 hours.